Cataract Phaco Surgery Overview

 Cataracts can be successfully treated by an operation to remove the cloudy lens and replace it with a clear plastic lens called an implant or IOL.
 This operation improves your sight.
 Once the implant is inserted it requires no attention and remains in place for life.

 Cataract surgery is one of the commonest performed surgical procedures in the world.
-The surgery is safe and increases the quality of life of most patients.
+The surgery is safe and increases the quality of life in majority of the patients.
+Research suggest cataract surgery reduces the risk of Alzheimer’s and other forms of dementia in elderly patients.
+There is also some evidence that patients who get cataract surgery live longer.

 What lens options are available in Pakistan?